 If you need to only see some lead information, the Lead App is the one to use.

-Let’s take a look at the view a real estate agent has when in the Agent App.
+Let’s look at a real estate agent’s view when in the Agent App.

 Agent App View